Network Centrality Metrics Based on Unrestricted Paths, Walks and Cycles Compared to Standard Centrality Metrics: Results

 In Figure \ref{fig:random_graphs_betweenness}, we have compared ISM betweenness centrality to standard betweenness centrality for three random networks produced by the Erd\H{o}s-R\'enyi, Watts-Strogatz, and Barab\'asi-Albert models.
-Figure \ref{fig:random_graphs_betweenness} reveals how, for lower edge probabilities, there is quite a strong positive correlation between the ISM betweenness and the standard betweenness.
-As the edge probability value increases, this correlation becomes weaker and weaker.
+Figure \ref{fig:random_graphs_betweenness} reveals how, for lower edge probabilities, there is a positive linear relationship between the ISM betweenness and the standard betweenness.
+As the edge probability value increases, this relationship becomes weaker and weaker.
 Eventually, for the edge probability value $0.9$, we see that multiple levels are formed for the ISM betweenness values.
 This phenomenon is likely caused by differences in how the network breaks down into components when a node is removed.

-In Table \ref{table:corr_ISM_btw_VS_btw}, we see that the $\text{BA}(1000, 5)$ network shows quite strong to moderate positive correlation values for higher edge probabilities, whereas the correlation has significantly weakened for the $\text{ER}(1000, 0.01)$ and $\text{WS}(1000, 10, 0.5)$ networks.
-Eventually, positive correlation becomes weak for the $\text{BA}(1000, 5)$ network as well.
+In Table \ref{table:corr_ISM_btw_VS_btw} we see that the $\text{BA}(1000, 5)$ network shows quite strong to moderate positive Pearson correlation values for higher edge probabilities, whereas for the $\text{ER}(1000, 0.01)$ and $\text{WS}(1000, 10, 0.5)$ networks the correlation has significantly weakened.
+For the $\text{BA}(1000, 5)$ network and for the highest edge probabilities, Pearson correlation becomes weak as well.

+In Table \ref{table:Spearman_corr_ISM_btw_VS_btw}, we see that for the $\text{BA}(1000, 5)$ network Spearman's rank correlation remains quite high for all edge probabilities.
+However, for the $\text{ER}(1000, 0.01)$ and $\text{WS}(1000, 10, 0.5)$ networks Spearman's rank correlation becomes weaker as edge probability increases.
+A notable difference to Pearson correlation is that for the highest edge probabilities there is more correlation between the ranks than there is between the values.

-Interestingly, the extension of the Barab\'asi-Albert model proposed by Holme and Kim produced a random network that maintained a strong correlation between ISM betweenness and standard betweenness even for the highest edge probability value $0.9$.
-Stronger positive correlation between ISM betweenness and standard betweenness for the edge probabilities $0.7, 0.8$, and $0.9$ was the only notable difference of the Holme-Kim network compared to the $\text{BA}(1000, 5)$ network in our experiments.
+Interestingly, the extension of the Barab\'asi-Albert model proposed by Holme and Kim produced a random network that maintained a strong Pearson correlation between ISM betweenness and standard betweenness even for the highest edge probability value $0.9$.
+Stronger positive Pearson correlation between ISM betweenness and standard betweenness for the edge probabilities $0.7, 0.8$, and $0.9$ was the only notable difference of the Holme-Kim network compared to the $\text{BA}(1000, 5)$ network in our experiments.

 In Figure \ref{fig:random_graphs_out-centrality_degree}, out-centrality is compared to degree centrality.
 The Barab\'asi-Albert model creates a heavy-tailed degree distribution (scale-free distributions are heavy-tailed), resulting in hubs.
 A hub is a node with a great number of neighbors compared to the average degree.
 In this particular 1000-node Barab\'asi-Albert network, there is a node with more than 100 neighbors.
 This and other hubs cause a non-linear relationship between out-centrality and degree centrality values even for the edge probability value $0.1$.